Sustainable Heat Extraction from Abandoned Mine Tunnels: A numerical model

 Underground mines are commonly flooded after closure and are considered potentially viable geothermal resources, in particular open loop resources, because of the presence of essential components: heat, water, and permeability.
 Water can reach temperatures of 25-30°C 1000 meters below the mine, and is infiltrated into the mine network by precipitation, underground aquifers, or artificial flooding.
 Infiltration of water into the mine cavities is heavily dependent on permeability, which can be inherent or natural permeability of the rock, or a function of man-made factors (such as man-made openings).
 Furthermore, because the flooded mine has a great water storage capacity, it can be used as a geothermal reservoir to manage heat-loads during periods of peak demand.
 Therefore, short-term energy storability in underground mine cavities, which is not easily available in conventional open loop systems, provides a great opportunity for peak shaving.

-Open looped geothermal systems require the presence of an underground aquifer; in this type of system, underground water is chilled using a heat pump in which heat is extracted from the water, and then it is returned to the aquifer.
+Open loop geothermal systems require the presence of an underground aquifer; in this type of system, underground water is chilled using a heat pump, in which heat is extracted from the water and then it is returned to the aquifer.
 A closed loop system, by contrast, involves geothermal energy being extracted from water that is circulating in a closed network of heat exchanged tubes (embedded in the ground).
-In terms of the feasibility of open loops systems, much depends on the cost of drilling and well maintenance (which can be quite significant).
+In terms of the feasibility of open loop systems, much depends on the cost of drilling and well maintenance (which can be quite significant).
 Hence, the utilization of underground mines for the purpose of geothermal resources can provide the opportunity of decreasing these costs and improving feasibility.

 The application of underground mines as a geothermal resource began in Canada in the 1980s, and the Springhill, Nova Scotia project is one of the pioneering studies in the field.
 In this case, a coal mine is used to heat a plastic factory that has an approximate surface area of 14 000m2.
 The production well is located 140 m deep and a flow rate of 2401/min of mine water is fed to the heat pump system, consisting of 11 heat pumps; these are used for heating in winter and cooling during the summer.
 The water has a temperature of 18°C upon leaving the system, and returns at about 13°C in winter and 25°C in the summer.
 The water is then re-injected into the mine at 30m below the surface.
 The company’s saving, using the geothermal system, is estimated to be $160 000 per year in energy costs over a conventional oil furnace system.